Paczesiowa/hsenv/README.md

    setting GHC_PACKAGE_PATH env variable), so something will probably break.

-**Q: Using GHC from tarball fails, when using FreeBSD with a bunch of make tool gibberish.
+**Q: Using GHC from tarball fails with a bunch of make tool gibberish on FreeBSD.
 What do I do?**

-A: Try '--make-cmd=gmake' switch.
+A: Try the '--make-cmd=gmake' switch.

 **Q: Can I use hsenv inside hsenv?**